eda-ricercatore/gulyas-scripts/notes/skill-set.md

 + skill set:
 	- We are seeking a strategic technical leader who will be responsible for delivering the core infrastructure for machine learning on Databricks.
 This includes the ML runtime (a packaged environment containing Spark, Tensorflow, and other frameworks), our own machine learning algorithms, storage and IO optimizations, as well as higher level abstractions such as hyper parameter tuning and feature registries.
 	- Grow a team of application developers responsible for the Databricks ML Runtime.
-	- Grow Databricks’ machine learning capabilities - increase YoY product revenue and adoption at > 100%
+	- Grow Databricks' machine learning capabilities - increase YoY product revenue and adoption at > 100%
 	- Manage technical debt, including long term technical architecture decisions and balance product roadmap
 + skill set:
 	- Use Databricks to build internal data warehouse and integrate it with BI and CRM services used internally